About Mark Luce

 - Other priorities: A changing world continually poses new challenges.
 Pest invasions, terrorism, natural disasters, sudden economic disorders, and other surprises must be anticipated where possible and responded to with flexibility and focus.

-- California State Association of Counties (CSAC) - Board of Directors Executive Committee (Alternate); Economic Development Policy Committee
+- California State Association of Counties (CSAC) - Housing, Land Use and Transportation Policy Committee

 - Juvenile Justice Coordinating Council